arnesson/cordova-plugin-firebase/README.md

 Download your Firebase configuration files:

-* `GoogleService-Info.plist` for iOS and
+- `GoogleService-Info.plist` for iOS and
-* `google-services.json` for Android
+- `google-services.json` for Android

-And place them in the root folder of your cordova project.
+And place them in the root folder of your Cordova app.
 Check out this [firebase article](https://support.google.com/firebase/answer/7015592) for details on how to download the files.

 ```bash